The role that good marketing and sales strategies play in the success of any consumer-driven business can’t be overstated.

 “Too often, [wine industry] business look at digital as a ‘project’ instead of a perpetual and integral part of their business,” says Mabray.
 “It’s critical that wineries start thinking about the tasting room as a place to generate new online customers, in addition to generating on-site sales and club signups.
 Over the past few months, consumers have made a giant shift to online retail and that trend is only going to continue in the long term.
 Regardless of what happens with visitation, direct-to-consumer sales success going forward will be greatly impacted by a winery’s ability to grow ecommerce sales.”

-Adrienne Stillman, marketing director, at WineDirect agrees the time has come for action.
+Adrienne Stillman, marketing director, at WineDirect, agrees the time has come for action.
 She explains: “The case for adopting current technology and implementing the appropriate tools to improve wineries’ online marketing and sales before businesses are facing a disaster or economic crisis, is easily made.
-The evidence is, and has been, clear.
+The evidence is and has been, clear.
 Improve and adapt and businesses will not only thrive (at higher than previous levels) during good years but will weather storms far more successfully during challenging times.”

-Eight months into the current global pandemic, the good news is that the wine industry has accomplished more within a short period of time to adapt and to adopt new and necessary technology and digital strategies than in the previous decade.
+Eight months into the current global pandemic, the good news is that the wine industry has accomplished more within a short period to adapt and adopt new and necessary technology and digital strategies than in the previous decade.
 But it should be noted that these initial successes (enjoyed at the highest levels by those who leapt into action first and already had effective ecommerce platforms in place) don’t guarantee continued effortless success.
 Maintaining sales and ensuring continued growth will take continued and consistent effort as well as more…change.